ClickHouse/ClickHouse/docs/en/system_tables/system.zookeeper.rst

 system.zookeeper
 ----------------

-Позволяет читать данные из ZooKeeper кластера, описанного в конфигурации.
+Allows reading data from the ZooKeeper cluster defined in the config.
-В запросе обязательно в секции WHERE должно присутствовать условие на равенство path - путь в ZooKeeper, для детей которого вы хотите получить данные.
+The query must have a 'path' equality condition in the WHERE clause.
+This is the path in ZooKeeper for the children that you want to get data for.

-Запрос ``SELECT * FROM system.zookeeper WHERE path = '/clickhouse'`` выведет данные по всем детям узла ``/clickhouse``.
+Query SELECT * FROM system.zookeeper WHERE path = '/clickhouse' outputs data for all children on the /clickhouse node.
-Чтобы вывести данные по всем узлам в корне, напишите path = '/'.
+To output data for all root nodes, write path = '/'.
-Если узла, указанного в path не существует, то будет брошено исключение.
+If the path specified in 'path' doesn't exist, an exception will be thrown.

-Столбцы:
+Columns:
 ::
-  name String          - имя узла path String          - путь к узлу value String         - значение узла dataLength Int32     - размер значения numChildren Int32    - количество детей czxid Int64          - идентификатор транзакции, в которой узел был создан mzxid Int64          - идентификатор транзакции, в которой узел был последний раз изменён pzxid Int64          - идентификатор транзакции, последний раз удаливший или добавивший детей ctime DateTime       - время создания узла mtime DateTime       - время последней модификации узла version Int32        - версия узла - количество раз, когда узел был изменён cversion Int32       - количество добавлений или удалений детей aversion Int32       - количество изменений ACL ephemeralOwner Int64 - для эфемерных узлов - идентификатор сессии, которая владеет этим узлом
+  name String          - Name of the node. path String          - Path to the node. value String         - Value of the node. dataLength Int32     - Size of the value. numChildren Int32    - Number of children. czxid Int64          - ID of the transaction that created the node. mzxid Int64          - ID of the transaction that last changed the node. pzxid Int64          - ID of the transaction that last added or removed children. ctime DateTime       - Time of node creation. mtime DateTime       - Time of the last node modification. version Int32        - Node version - the number of times the node was changed. cversion Int32       - Number of added or removed children. aversion Int32       - Number of changes to ACL. ephemeralOwner Int64 - For ephemeral nodes, the ID of the session that owns this node.

-Пример:
+Example:

 .. code-block:: sql